joric/mitosis/mitosis-bluetooth/README.md

 upgrade it with UART adapter ([RX - A9, TX - A10](https://i.imgur.com/sLyYM27.jpg))
 into a [Blackmagic] board,
 and use it as an [ST-LINK/V2] replacement ([SWCLK - A5, SWDIO - B14](https://i.imgur.com/Ikt8yZz.jpg)).
-It is actually much better because it also has a built in UART ([pin A3](https://i.imgur.com/6jPsgzv.jpg)) on the second virtual COM port so you don't need another USB.
+It is actually much better because it also has a built in UART ([pin A3][pinout]) on the second virtual COM port so you don't need another USB.
 See https://github.com/joric/mitosis/tree/devel#bluepill

-I couldn't really make app_trace_log work in the GCC version probably because we only have 8K RAM (had to write a drop-in replacement) but in IAR you can just use the following preprocessor directives (it appears to be unstable as well):
+I couldn't really make app_trace_log work in the GCC version probably because it lacks free memory (had to write a drop-in replacement) but in IAR you can just use the following preprocessor directives (it appears to be unstable as well):